 How Does Cancellation of Debt Work?

 The cancellation of debt is the result of a process that either the borrower or the lender initiates.
-It could be that a creditor is unable to collect a debt or part of the debt, and so they write it off.
-Or, the borrower may work with the creditor to negotiate the amount of debt owed either on their own, or through a debt relief company.
+It could be that a creditor is unable to collect a debt or part of the debt, and so it writes off the debt.
+Or the borrower may work with the creditor to negotiate the amount of debt owed either on their own or through a debt-relief company.
 Finally, debt may be canceled if the borrower qualifies for loan forgiveness, which is common when it comes to student loans.

 In most cases, if a cancellation of debt occurs, the amount is taxable and must be reported on your tax return.
-However, there are some exclusions that are specified by the IRS.
+However, there are some exclusions specified by the IRS.

 Reporting the Cancellation of Debt on IRS Form 1099-C

 Any lender or creditor that cancels $600 or more of your debt will have to file Form 1099-C with the IRS, and send you a copy so you’ll have it come tax filing time.
 That amount of canceled debt is already being reported, so if you don’t include it on your taxes, you’re inviting a potential tax audit down the road.
 Therefore, any 1099-Cs you receive must be included when you file your taxes.

 You will not receive a 1099-C for debts that are less than $600, but you still must report that debt when you file your taxes.

 Do I Have To Pay Taxes on My Canceled Debt?

 In most situations, canceled debt is considered income, therefore you must pay taxes on it.
 For example, say you took out a personal loan for $10,000, but were unable to pay back the remaining $3,000 of it due to financial hardships.
 If you are able to successfully negotiate with the lender to cancel that remaining amount owed, the IRS considers that $3,000 to be income, since you were given funds that weren’t repaid.